 Our recognized premium revenue for our Medicare Advantage Plan in California is subject to a minimum annual medical loss ratio ("MLR") of 85%.
 The MLR represents medical costs as a percentage of premium revenue.
-The Code of Federal Regulations define what constitutes medical costs and premium revenue.
+The Code of Federal Regulations define what constitutes medical costs and premium revenue, including certain additional expenses related to improving the quality of care provided, and to exclude certain taxes and fees, in each case as permitted or required by CMS and applicable regulatory requirements.
 If the minimum MLR is not met, we are required to remit a portion of the premiums back to the federal government.
 The amount remitted, if any, is recognized as an adjustment to premium revenues in the consolidated statement of operations.
-There were no amounts payable for the MLR as of December 31, 2019.
+There were no amounts payable for the MLR as of December 31, 2020 and 2019, respectively